RouzbehMajidi/serverless-marketplace/README.md

 ### Future Improvements

 In reality, tests would be done using the Mocha/Chai testing frameworks and run both on an emulated "offline" version of the system and directly on the serverless system.
 These tests would ideally be performed by a CI/CD system on every deployment.
 The choice of a NodeJS testing framework such as Mocha over the Postman implementation is that, although it would take longer to set the tests up (as compared to Postman), system tests would be much more flexible.
 Whereas Postman tests would need to be edited through the Postman GUI and re-exported, a testing framework would use NodeJS code which can be much more easily modified and stored in version control.

+## API Documentation

+For the purpose of keeping this submission simple, the [API.md](/docs/API.md) file was created as a guide to the API.
+This guide should be self-sufficient in documenting how to properly utilize the API given typical use cases, including addressing some common pitfalls new users may have.
+Additionally, in terms of security, the documentation also includes API secrets and API endpoint links, this is done on purpose to ease the review process for recruiters.

+In reality, a proper API documentation framework would be used such as Swagger Doc or even Postman API documentation.
+This would allow the service to have a separate web service which clearly documents different requests that can be made and defines different responses that the user can expect to receive from the system.
+Furthermore secrets would simply  be non-existent in the codebase on available in source control.